-We have audited the annual accounts of Futur Pension Försäkringsaktiebolag for the year 2022 with the exception of the sustainability report on pages 8-9.
+We have audited the annual accounts of Futur Pension Försäkringsaktiebolag for the year 2023 with the exception of the sustainability report on pages 7-8.
+The annual accounts of the company are included on pages 6-33 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act for insurance companies and gives a true and fair view, in all material respects, the financial position of Futur Pension Försäkringsaktiebolag as of 31 December 2022 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act for insurance companies.
-Our statements do not include the sustainability report on pages 8-9.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act for insurance companies and gives a true and fair view, in all material respects, the financial position of Futur Pension Försäkringsaktiebolag as of 31 December 2023 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act for insurance companies.
+Our statements do not include the sustainability report on pages 7-8.
 The Directors' report is consistent with the other parts of the annual accounts.